sonible/mrlab-audio-server/README.md

 The server is configured for the following applications:

 * Fly: a pd-based demo, will be started as `C:\\PD\\YAMI\\FLY.bat` and must listen to port 10003
-* Reverb: a Reaper-based demo, will be started as `reaper -` and must listen to port 10005
+* Reverb: a Reaper-based demo, will be started as `reaper.rpp` and must listen to port 10005
 * Jungle: a pd-based demo, will be started as `C:\\PD\\YAMI\\JUNGLE.bat` and must listen to port 10007
-* Music: a Reaper-based demo, will be started as `xxx` and must listen to port 10009
+* Music: a Reaper-based demo, will be started as `jungle.rpp` and must listen to port 10009

 ### Webgui